 Under Kentucky law, the most severe penalty for a drug law violation involves trafficking.
-On a first offense conviction, one may receive a fine of up to \$10,000.00 and/or a sentence of up to ten (10) years in the penitentiary; for subsequent offenses, the penalties may be doubled.
+On a first offense conviction, one may receive a fine of up to ten thousand dollars (\$10,000) and/or a sentence of up to ten (10) years in the penitentiary; for subsequent offenses, the penalties may be doubled.

-Under federal laws for simple possession of a controlled substance, one may be imprisoned for up to one (1) year and/or fined up to \$1,000.00.
-For subsequent offenses, one may be imprisoned for up to three (3) years and/or fined up to \$5,000.00.
-Under federal law, one may be fined up to \$8,000,000.00 and/or may be sentenced from not less than ten (10) years up to life in prison for trafficking in drugs.
+Under federal laws for simple possession of a controlled substance, one may be imprisoned for up to one (1) year and/or fined up to one thousand dollars (\$1,000).
+For subsequent offenses, one may be imprisoned for up to three (3) years and/or fined up to five thousand dollars (\$5,000).
+Under federal law, one may be fined up to eight million dollars (\$8,000,000) and/or may be sentenced from not less than ten (10) years up to life in prison for trafficking in drugs.
 For violations of other federal drug laws, one may receive life in prison or the death penalty.

-Under both state and federal laws, one may suffer the loss of whatever property (house, farm)

-or possessions (vehicle) which one may have used in the drug trade.
+Under both state and federal laws, one may suffer the loss of whatever property (house, farm) or possessions (vehicle) which one may have used in the drug trade.

-Sanctions for violation of state alcohol laws vary from a fine of \$10.00 to \$2,000.00, a sentence of forty-eight (48) hours to twelve (12) months in jail, and/or suspension of one's operator license.
+Sanctions for violation of state alcohol laws vary from a fine of ten dollars (\$10) to two thousand dollars (\$2,000), a sentence of forty-eight (48) hours to twelve (12) months in jail, and/or suspension of one's operator license.